weetmuts/beak/README.md

 beak is more like a Swiss army knife for backing up, mirroring, off-site storage etc. As you have seen, you can do everything by hand
 using: `beak mount` `beak store` and `rclone`.
-But to speed up common tasks you can configure _source directories_ like `work:` with `beak config`.
+But to speed up common tasks you can configure rules with `beak config`.
+A _rule_ (like work:) provides a short cut to the actual _origin_ directory (like /home/you/Work).
+The push and pull commands require a _rule_.

-A configured _source directory_ can be of a type:
+A configured _rule_ can be of a type:

 ```
-LocalAndRemoteBackups = A push first stores locally and the rclones to the remote.
+LocalAndRemoteBackups = A push stores locally and the rclones to the remote.
 Diff chunks are possible.
 RemoteBackupsOnly     = A push rclones directly to the remote from a virtual BeakFS.
 MountOnly             = Only mount off-site storage
 ```